About Restorative Partners

 - We believe that we can overcome violence with education, love, and compassion.

 The vision for Restorative Partners was born in the Spring of 2011 by Sr. Theresa Harpin, Captain Michelle Cole, Chief Deputy Probation Officer Gary Joralemon.
 They visited the Fresno County Juvenile Hall to learn about Focus Forward, a non-profit that provided restorative justice-informed programs and services to youth in custody.
-On their way back to SLO, our intrepid founders stopped to eat at an In n' Out and discuss how to bring a restorative justice approach to our own correctional facilities.
+On their way back to SLO, our intrepid founders stopped to eat at an In n' Out and discussed how to bring a restorative justice approach to our own correctional facilities.
 And thus, an idea fueled by burgers, friends, and shakes eventually led to the creation of Restorative Partners.

 What We Do